Metis-Team/mts_enhanced/README.md

 ## Components:
 - **Armory**: Allows you to save and load loadouts from a database across all server and missions.
-- **Common**: Grass and bush cutter ACE action and chat commands for logged in admins.
+- **Common**: Chat commands for logged in admins.
 - **Cords**: Cords for PBW uniforms (BW Kleiderkammer).
+- **Cutter**: Grass and bush cutter ACE actions allowing to remove grass and bushes.
 - **Drill**: Animation and actions for exercise.
 - **Engineer**: Equipment for engineers like a Mine Clearing Line Charge (MICLIC).
 - **Items**: Flags in different colors and markers/signs which are carryable and placable.